jeremy-hunter3692/RadioApp/README.md

 # Mixtape

-## What is Mixtape?
+## What is features of the Mixtape brand?
-Create a mixtape or add a song to a mixtape.
+Create a playlist or add a song to a playlist.

 ## Where to look for the planning?
 https://github.com/orgs/manaia-2022/projects/5/views/1